10 Things to Do in Haridwar | How To Reach Haridwar

 3. Mansa Devi Temple

-Mansa Devi Temple, located in Haridwar, is one of the most famous tourist spots among the five pilgrimages of the city.
-Every year, thousands of devotees of Hindu visit here to get blessings from Goddess Mansa for the fulfillment of their wishes.
-The temple is located on the Bilwa Parvat hill, hence giving a beautiful view of Haridwar.
-Visiting the temple requires trekking or using the cable car.
-If you are a couple, then Mansa Devi Temple is one of the best places to visit in Haridwar, as they come here to pray foran eternal next birth relationship.
+The Mansa Devi Temple located in Haridwar,on of the popular tourist points among five pilgrimages within the city.
+Thousands of Hindu pilgrims come here every year to seek blessings from Goddess Mansa for the fulfillment of their desires.
+The temple is situated atop the Bilwa Parvat hill; thus giving a majestic view of Haridwar.
+The temple can be reached from the trek and by cable car.
+If you are couple then Mansa Devi Temple is one of the best places to visit in Haridwar where all the couples come here to wish for nextbirth relationship.

 4. Chandi Devi Temple